TWKB/Specification/twkb.md

 #### Type 22	topo linestring
 * UINT32 **ID**
-UINT16 **ncomponents** a 2 byte integer holding number of components used to build the linestring array of id-values to linestrings or points (type 1,2 or members of type 7, 21 or 22) (those linestrings or points can be a part of this twkb-geom or another, it is up to the client to index the points and linestrings for fast find)
+* UINT16 **ncomponents** a 2 byte integer holding number of components used to build the linestring
+* array of id-values to linestrings or points (type 1,2 or members of type 7, 21 or 22) (those linestrings or points can be a part of this twkb-geom or another, it is up to the client to index the points and linestrings for fast find)

 #### Type 23	topo polygon
 * UINT32 **ID**
-UINT16 **ncomponents** a 2 byte integer holding number of components used to build the polygon array of id-values to linestrings or points (type 1,2 or members of type 7, 21 or 22) (those linestrings or points can be a part of this twkb-geom or another, it is up to the client to index the points and linestrings for fast find)
+* UINT16 **ncomponents** a 2 byte integer holding number of components used to build the polygon
+* array of id-values to linestrings or points (type 1,2 or members of type 7, 21 or 22) (those linestrings or points can be a part of this twkb-geom or another, it is up to the client to index the points and linestrings for fast find)

 ## Storage of coordinates

-All storage is integers.
+All storage is **integers**.
 So what happens is that the value gets multiplied with 10^precission-value, and is then rounded to closest integer when reading the twkb, the value should be divided with 10^precission-value

 So if the precission value is 2, we multiply the value with 100 and rounds the result to closest integer when we create out twkb-geometry and do the reveresed operation when we read it.